mu910125/LimeSDR-Matlab/README.md

 ### System configuration
 Original system configuration:
-1. Windows 10 Pro
+1. Windows 11 Pro
-2. Visual Studio Professional 2015 (compiler)
+2. Visual Studio Professional 2022 (compiler)
-3. Matlab 2018b
+3. Matlab 2022b
 4. LimeSDR-USB

 ### Known issues
 Library for the Simulink was not modified and probably doesn't work.

 ### Reference
-The code is based on the work from [Jockover](https://github.com/jocover/Simulink-MATLAB-LimeSDR)
+The code is based on the work from [Jockover](https://github.com/jocover/Simulink-MATLAB-LimeSDR) and [RakhDamir](https://github.com/RakhDamir/LimeSDR-Matlab)